National Junior Honor Society

 - Candidates must be in 8th grade and show evidence of scholarship, character, leadership, citizenship, and service.

-- At least 15 hours of service must be completed in an approved service learning project, in addition to Civics hours.
+- At least eight hours of service must be completed in an approved service learning project and recorded in the NJHS x2Vol.
+The eight hours of NJHS service are in addition to Civics hours.

 Incorporating Service Learning into Education